 The island did receive international help.
 It got the most help from the United States, Britain, Sweden, and Norway.
 The first ship to help the island was the British Royal Navy's, HMS Daring.
 A street in the town of Argostoli is named after this ship.
 Argostoli was home to many Venetian buildings, which were completely destroyed by the earthquake.
 They were rebuilt, but are now said to look like cement bunkers.

 Agia Ierosalim is another village that managed to escape the effects of the earthquakes.
-It has the same Venetian houses as Fiskardo.
-However, the village of Assos was not as lucky as Fiskardo and Agia Ierosalim.
+It has the same Venetian houses as Fiscardo.
+However, the village of Assos was not as lucky as Fiscardo and Agia Ierosalim.
 It was completely destroyed and reduced to rubble.
 For some reason, the French were in love with this town, it could have been because of the landscape.
 The French used their money to completely rebuild this village.
 The villagers showed their gratitude to the French by putting up a plaque thanking them in French and Greek.
 They created a new square and called it Paris.

 The Korgialenio Folk Museum used to have many photos of Argostoli and other historical documents before it was damaged by the earthquakes of 1953.
-The village of Kourkoumelata was completely destroyed and rebuilt by the ship owner named Giorgios Vergotis.
-The mill-wheels that are near Argostoli were also ruined.
+The village of Kourkoumelata was completely destroyed and rebuilt by the shipowner named Giorgios Vergotis.
+The mill wheels that are near Argostoli were also ruined.

 The worst earthquake was also felt on the Greek islands of Zakynthos, Ithaca, and Lefkada.
 These earthquakes are described in the book called Captain Corelli's Mandolin.
-The Drapano Cemetery was not affected by earthquakes of 1953.
-The Monastery of Saint Andreas, however, was not spared, as it suffered untold damage.
+The Drapano Cemetery was not affected by the earthquakes of 1953.
+The Monastery of Agios Andreas, however, was not spared, as it suffered untold damage.
 It was renovated and turned into a museum that holds icons and frescoes from abandoned Kefalonian churches.